Blood Borne Infections

 piercing and HIV / Aids infection

-getting tattoos in developing countries after it was reported a West Australian
+tattoos in developing countries after it was reported a West Australian

-man contracted HIV after getting etched
+man contracted HIV after getting etched in Bali.

-you think of having a tattoo done, first of all remember that it involves
+think of having a tattoo done, first of all remember that it involves

-your skin being pierced and forming an open sore,
+your skin being pierced and forming an open sore, and that blood

-must be taken.
+be taken.
 Since piercing the skin, and blood and needles are involved

-some warning lights should be going off, since
+some warning lights should be going off, since working with open

 In saying this, the risk of HIV as well as hepatitis transmission